 –2012

 Flash-forward from Justice League of America Vol. 2 #0.
 Bruce, Diana, and Clark attend the wedding of Hal Jordan.
 We don’t see who Hal weds, but we can assume it is Carol Ferris.
 The New 52’s Green Lantern Vol. 5 #20 depicts the wedding of Hal Jordan, which directly mirrors this scene.
 In it, Carol Ferris is the bride.
 Green Lantern Vol. 5 #20 also goes on to show that Hal and Carol have a son named Martin.
-While not quite exactly like Grant Morrison’s New 52 completion of Batman Incorporated, Geoff Johns’ first twenty issues (plus a zero issue) of Green Lantern Vol. 5 DO SORT OF simultaneously occur in both the New 52 and Modern Age.
+While not quite exactly like Grant Morrison’s New 52 completion of Batman Incorporated, Geoff Johns’ first twenty issues (plus a zero issue) of Green Lantern Vol. 5 do kinda simultaneously occur in both the New 52 and Modern Age.
 However, unlike Morrison, Johns plays definitively within the confines of the New 52, making tons of references to the new status quo after the Flashpoint reboot.
 Thus, Green Lantern Vol. 5 #0-20 does not really fit onto the Modern Age timeline.
-This is also why I used the words “SORT OF.”
+This is also why I used the word “kinda.”
 However, issue #20 does act as an “unofficial” end-cap to the Modern Age.
 Thus, the wedding scene does overlap with and give credence to the flash-forward from JLofA Vol. 2 #0 in a concrete way.

 –2012